 There were no policies from pharmaceutical companies who were “offering synthesized psychoactives”, researchers could participate on the condition of sharing the results of these studies.
 As psychedelics were not accompanied with an instruction manual, people were using them recklessly and basically anyone could get their hands on these drugs; using them without prescription in non-safe environments.
 While the civil rights movement, war protests, African American civil rights movements and the second feminism wave were developing from the 1960's, in 1971 Nixon declared a national “war on drugs” and signed the drug law enforcement on 28 Jan.
 1972.
 Even though the war on drugs was there to solve a “national emergency”, there was a “full scale moral panic” (Pollan 24:50-24:56) of the adult generation on the youth of America; the Vietnam war was also a factor to move the drug law enforcement of 72’ forward, mainly because of the drug addicted soldiers it had created.
 But the war on drugs was also designed to discriminate and set as a political strategy to demonize and criminalize people from different races and ethnicities, and mostly just from being black.
 By criminalizing a specific group in society, it shows the fear and overall malice of the politicians, who used the war on drugs to mark American politics with the criminalization of black people.
 As the war on drugs was generally failing, the US government was looking for a scapegoat in society, but more importantly, Nixon tried to cover his scandals and mistakes of his time in the office.
 “A report by Dan Baum for Harper's Magazine, John Ehrlichman (1994): "The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the anti-war left and black people.
 You understand what I'm saying?
 We knew we couldn't make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did."

-While those communities of black people (and Hispanics) were targeted in the 1980's Hollywood was being praised for the use of crack cocaine Barack Obama (8:46): “It's not normal for black and Latino youth to go through the system in this way.” ...
+While those communities of black people (and Hispanics) were targeted in the 1980's, Hollywood was being praised for the use of crack cocaine Barack Obama (8:46): “It's not normal for black and Latino youth to go through the system in this way.” ...
 “This is not normal.”
 There is a huge link to the “violent” arrestment’s we see in the news and media almost every day, where innocent black people are being targeted and where the police are always looking for a “drug involvement” — so that those police officers, who are guilty of violent arrests and the killing of black people, can find a way and an excuse to justify their actions while being in service and duty of the American Law Enforcement.
 Slowly from the 90's, small groups of scientists and psychotherapists still believed in the potential benefits of studying and testing psychoactives for mental health therapies and this slowly developed into the rebirth of psychedelics we know today, “The Psychedelic Renaissance”.

 30–1 \mu m (micro meters) Our unexpected close relatives